 “Passion is Fuel, But Market Fit is the Engine”

-Market segmentation is a key strategy to aligning your design passion and skills with market needs.
-In other words, to find the perfect fit between you and your target audience.
-Market segmentation helps tailor your services to meet specific customer preferences, enhancing relevance, engagement, and overall success of your brand.
+Market segmentation is a vital strategy for aligning your design expertise with market demand.
+In essence, it helps you identify the perfect match between your passion and the needs of your target audience.
+By segmenting the market, you can tailor your services to meet specific customer preferences, ultimately boosting engagement, relevance, and the overall success of your brand.

 Where does Architecture fall within the Economic Sectors